Suspects plead not guilty in connection with Missouri police officer’s killing

 Two men have pleaded not guilty for their suspected roles in the killing of a western Missouri police officer.
 Ian McCarthy, 39, has been charged with first-degree murder in the shooting death of Clinton police officer Gary Michael.
 William Grant Noble of Clinton, 35, has been charged with felony tampering with evidence.
-He is accused of throwing the rifle used in the murder into a body of water North of Clinton.
+He is accused of throwing the rifle used in the murder into a body of water north of Clinton.
 It’s unknown what connection McCarthy has to Noble.

 Henry County Prosecutor Richard Shields says charges against other individuals could be announced as an investigation continues.